 - Load balancing between virtual machines within the same cluster.

-vCloud Director is aimed not only at large businesses and enterprises but also at SMBs that are moving their infrastructure to the cloud
+vCloud Director is aimed not only at large businesses and enterprises but also at SMBs that are moving infrastructure to the cloud

 How VMware vCloud Director Works